 El Cielo

 El Cielo is the best place to go if you want to snorkel right from the beach.
 The water is clear and shallow, and the sand is white.
-You may choose to snorkel off the beach or take a boat tour out to the sandbar, half a mile offshore.
+The beach is one mile from the cruise port or you can take a catamaran snorkel tour out to the sandbar, half a mile offshore.

 El Cielo is literally starfish heaven, and stingrays are often viewed at the sandbar.
 Get a Grand Cayman stingray adventure without going to Grand Cayman.